Author profile

 Work Experience

-• Research scientist.
-Conducted research in neurocognitive development and family environments of babies and children who use cochlear implants.
+• Senior research scientist.
+Conduct research in the neurocognitive development and family environments of babies and children who use cochlear implants.
 Indiana University School of Medicine.

 • Co-Founder, The Urban Chalkboard Play Cafe and Learning Studios.
 Carmel, Indiana.